 The inverter generators’ unique thing is the inverter technology that they run on (More on inverter generators below).
 This makes them much quieter and more efficient on fuel no matter the size of the load.

 Some inverter generators also have a unique ability to be connected in “parallel”, meaning you can make a larger generator out of two smaller units.
-This parallel connection allows you to run larger appliances when needed or can save fuel by using a single unit when less power is required.
+This parallel connection allows you to run larger appliances when needed or you can save fuel by using a single unit when you require less power.

 Because of these benefits, inverter generators are the best choice for portable generators for most RV travelers.

 Besides their low-cost portable generators are very easy to work on, and the owner can move them away from the RV to minimize noise.
 Portable generator owners can also use them for other purposes than just RVing, like backup power for a home.

 A generator’s portability can also be its downfall as they are a high theft risk.
 Because of this, many people like to lock them up when running.
 Portable generators also have smaller fuel tanks and require filling fuel more frequently.

 RV manufacturers typically design and install built-in RV generators as part of the RV’s construction.
 They are commonly $3000-$8000 to upgrade in the RV’s cost, making them much more expensive.
 Usually, these generators are located underneath or in the RV’s frame.

 Larger fifth wheels and motorized RVs are the most common types to utilize built-in generators.
 You will commonly see power ratings of built-in generators from 2500 watts to 7,000 watts, but they can be as large as 12,000 watts.

 As the name suggests, built-in generators also mean they are hardwired into the RV, with no plugs required.
 Hardwired means that when the generator fires up, it automatically powers the rig.